Neural Video Fields Editing: Related Work

 \subsection{Neural Representation for Videos}

-Using coordinate-based neural networks to represent visual signals is an emerging practical technology \cite{nerfocus, Yang_2023_ICCV, NVP, psnerv, enerv}.
+Using coordinate-based neural networks to represent visual signals is an emerging practical technology \cite{nerfocus, Yang_2023_ICCV, NVP, Cheng_2023_CVPR, Cheng_2023_arxiv}.
 Sitzmann~\textit{et al.} \cite{SIREN} first encoded a video by a network, whose input is the spatio-temporal coordinate ($\it{x,y,t}$) and output is a pixel value.
 But its reconstruction quality is limited and training takes too long.
 To this end, Chen~\textit{et al.} \cite{NeRV} replaced input with the time stamp $\it{t}$ to output the $\it{t}$-th frame of the target video for better performance.
 Li~\textit{et al.} \cite{enerv} disentangled spatio-temporal context to accelerate mapping from the input coordinates to the output frames.
 Bai~\textit{et al.} \cite{psnerv} chose to divide a frame into several patches, which reduces training difficulty and improves fitting accuracy.
 Kim~\textit{et al.} \cite{NVP} developed an explicit-implicit hybrid structure to improve fitting speed and accuracy greatly.

 Recently, some attempts at video editing appeared.
-Kasten~\textit{et al.} \cite{Kasten_2021_TOG} utilized Multilayer Perceptrons (MLPs) to map video pixels to Atlas maps, and edited videos by editing the Atlas maps.
+Kasten~\textit{et al.} \cite{Kasten_2021_TOG} utilized MLPs to map video pixels to Atlas maps, and edited videos by operating on Atlas maps.
 Further, Ouyang~\textit{et al.} \cite{CoDeF} mapped video content to a canonical image and edited it to realize video editing.
 However, the strategy of extracting video content to a representation medium and editing it naturally has two disadvantages.
-First, for videos with significant content changes (such as large movements or long range motion), it is hard to map all content to a single medium, which limits accuracy.
-Second, their editing effect relies entirely on the image editing of the medium.
-But T2I models may perform poorly in some cases, \textit{i.e.}, lack robustness.
+First, for videos with significant content changes (such as large movements or long range motion), it is hard to map all content to a single medium accurately.
+Second, their editing effect entirely relies on the image editing of the medium.
+But T2I models may perform poorly in certain cases, \textit{i.e.}, lacking robustness.